hoc-code-kiem-tien/hoc-code-kiem-tien/README.md

-- 👋 Hi, I’m @hoc-code-kiem-tien
+- 👋 Hi, I’m Nguyễn Hoàng Đạt
 - 👀 I’m interested in movie and literary
 - 🌱 I’m currently learning Software Engineering
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Can Tho city
+- 📫 How to reach me: Can Tho city
-- 😄 Pronouns: Hoang Dat
-- ⚡ Fun fact: I'm freaking handsome
+- ⚡ Fun fact: I'm freaking slow in behavior

 <!---
 hoc-code-kiem-tien/hoc-code-kiem-tien is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.